WZTU

-WZTU (94.9 FM) is a radio station in the Miami-Ft.
+WZTU (94.9 FM, "Tú 94.9") is a commercial American radio station in the Miami-Ft.
 Lauderdale radio market.
-Owned and operated by iHeartMedia, its studios are located in iHeartMedia complex in Rivera Blvd in Miramar and the transmitter site is in Miami Gardens.
-The station plays a Spanish top-40 format, mixed with some English top 40 songs.
+Owned and operated by iHeartMedia, its studios are located in Pembroke Pines and the transmitter site is in Miami Gardens.
+The station plays a Spanish Top-40 format, mixed with some English Top 40 songs.

 WZTU is licensed by the FCC to broadcast in the HD Radio (hybrid) format.

 History

+WQAM-FM

 WQAM-FM signed on the air in 1947, owned by the Miami Herald.
 It was a full-time simulcast with WQAM.
 In 1957, when Storz Broadcasting purchased WQAM, the FM signal was taken off the air, and the license returned to the Federal Communications Commission (FCC), as Storz was not interested in FM at that time.